danielcharrua/secure-encrypted-form/README.txt

 = My server is not sending emails =

 Your server may be restricted or disabled to send emails.
 In that case you can use a SMTP plugin to send authenticated emails as [WP Mail SMTP](https://es.wordpress.org/plugins/wp-mail-smtp/).
+Always remember to check your SPAM folder.

 == Screenshots ==